oamg/leapp/docs/source/terminology.md

 - Main
 - After

-Before and After phases can be used to allow an actor to be run before or after any other actors in the phase.
+Before and After stages can be used to allow an actor to be run before or after any other actors in the phase.
 This should be useful in some hooking scenarios, where an action is supposed to be happening before or after another action.
 This way, other actors could be influenced.